+A This exercise can be completed intuitively, but prior knowledge of the selected stories is helpful.

 1. Almost every story has a beginning, a middle, and an end.
-Try to put the events in order below using ${\it B}$ for beginning, ${\it M}$ for middle, and ${\it E}$ for end.
+Try to put the events in order below using B for beginning, M for middle, and E for end.
 There are clues in these passages to help you figure out the correct order.

-A. Little House in the Big Woods-based on the book (with the same name) by Laura Ingalls Wilder In the black winter night, Ma and her daughter Laura go outside to milk the cow.
+A. Little House in the Big Woods-based on the book (with the same name) by Laura Ingalls Wilder

+- In the black winter night, Ma and her daughter Laura go outside to milk the cow.
 They are surprised to see a dark shape by the wooden fence.
-Ma thinks it's her cow, Sukey, out of the barn.
-Ma gives the cow a slap on the shoulder and tells her to get out of the way of the gate.
-But the lantern reveals long, shaggy hair and two glowing eyes.
-Ma realizes that the cow is, in fact, a bear.
+Ma thinks it's her cow, Sukey, out of the barn. - Ma gives the cow a slap on the shoulder and tells her to get out of the way of the gate.
+But the lantern reveals long, shaggy hair and two glowing eyes. - Ma realizes that the cow is, in fact, a bear.
 She grabs her daughter and runs to safety in the cabin.

-B. Charlie and the Chocolate Factory-based on the book (with the same name) by Roald Dahl Charlie becomes the new owner of the Wonka Chocolate Factory.
-No longer a poor boy, Charlie is rich for the rest of his days.
-With a coin he finds in the gutter, Charlie buys a chocolate bar.
+B. Charlie and the Chocolate Factory-based on the book (with the same name) by Roald Dahl

+- Charlie becomes the new owner of the Wonka Chocolate Factory.
+No longer a poor boy, Charlie is rich for the rest of his days. - M With a coin he finds in the gutter, Charlie buys a chocolate bar.
 As he unwraps the bar, he sees a glint of gold foil.
 Lo and behold, it's a golden ticket, a prize-winning passport into the chocolate factory!
-He is one of five lucky children who get to take a tour of the chocolate factory.
-Charlie Bucket lives near a large, mysterious chocolate factory.
-Because he is a poor boy, he can rarely afford to buy a chocolate bar.
+He is one of five lucky children who get to take a tour of the chocolate factory. - Because he is a poor boy, he can rarely afford to buy a chocolate bar.

 Instead, he sniffs the delicious odors that waft from behind the high walls surrounding the strange factory buildings within.